 Gerald Austin Boltz

 Was born in Southern Missouri in 1940 but grew up in Kansas City Missouri.
 The only child of two hard working blue color parents.
-His pre teen years were spent mostly moving from town to town, state to state following his parents work after the great depression.
+His pre teen years were spent mostly moving from town to town, state to state because his parents moved often looking for work after the great depression.
 He attended twelve different grade schools and three different high schools before settling in Grandview Missouri, a small town about 30 miles south of Kansas City.
 After graduating high school, he promptly joined the navy, and trained as an aircraft electronics technician.
-While stationed on Midway Island, he was tagged by Naval Intelligence to be a courier, carrying top secret documents and equipment from islands across the near pacific.
+Duty stations included fighter squadron VF-124 on Moffitt Field, California, Pearl Harbor, the USS Bennington, aircraft carrier and Midway island.
+While stationed on Midway, he was tagged by Naval Intelligence to be a courier, carrying top secret documents and equipment from islands across the near pacific.

 He began writing in 1985, articles on political commentary and the psychology of entrepreneurship.
 Two non-fiction books published, The Art and Reality of Success and Gold Mining Paper. (on the business of buying/selling discounted notes) Several fictional books started but sat around collecting dust until 2006.
 Upon retiring from the real world, he decided to return to writing to keep creatively active and has completed three novels so far.
 Real life experiences as a card counter in Nevada playing professional blackjack.
 It was an exciting heady time, wherein he met celebrities, got banned from Binion's Horseshoe casino, and slept with a well-known Hollywood actress.
 (No names) Although the books are fiction, they contain playing tips and strategies found nowhere else in "How to Play Blackjack" books.
 He likes to think, his genre is a blend of cozy mystery/thriller and spy.
 He lives in the Northern California delta aboard a 35ft Chris Craft Catalina and spends his time writing, playing chess and working on his boat.